xtend-packages/rest-presenter/README.md

 This command will prompt you to auto-commit and revert changes to your Git repository.
 If you choose not to commit, you can manually commit the changes yourself.

 ### RESTPresenter Panel

-The new RESTPresenter panel serves as a centralized dashboard, offering a comprehensive overview and management interface for your API collection.
+The new RESTPresenter panel serves as a dashboard, offering a comprehensive overview and management interface for your API collection.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://www.codelabx.ltd/assets/images/xtend-packages/rest-presenter/rest-presenter-panel-dark.png">
   <img alt="XtendLaravel" src="https://www.codelabx.ltd/assets/images/xtend-packages/rest-presenter/rest-presenter-panel-light.png">
 </picture>

-We have included the following features:
+Features include:
-- **API Endpoints:** View all your API endpoints in one place especially useful when you update a resource to have authentication.
+- **API Endpoints:** View all your API endpoints in one place, especially useful when you update a resource to require authentication.

-- **Token Generation:** Generate user tokens for secure API access you can define the token name, abilities, and expiration datetime.
+- **Token Generation:** Generate user tokens for secure API access.
+You can define the token name, abilities, and expiration datetime.
 Simply copy the generated token to your API client to use with any authenticated endpoints.

-- **Users Resource:** Detail view about users tokens from here you can revoke tokens.
+- **Users Resource:** Detailed view of user tokens.
+From here, you can revoke tokens.

-> **Coming Soon:** Test Coverage and Reports just one of many features in active development.
+> **Coming Soon:** Test Coverage and Reports, just one of many features in active development.

 ### Endpoint Authentication & Security

-By default, all endpoint are publicly available without sanctum middleware protected by a security API key which you can update via the env. `REST_PRESENTER_AUTH_API_KEY`
+By default, all endpoints are publicly available without Sanctum middleware, protected by a security API key which you can update via `REST_PRESENTER_AUTH_API_KEY` in your `.env` file.

 You can make any endpoint authenticated by updating the `isAuthenticated` property in the resource controller.
-This will automatically add the sanctum middleware to the endpoint.
+This will automatically add the Sanctum middleware to the endpoint.

 ```php
 <?php